UK-first PlayFortuna information guide

 Does this page say PlayFortuna is available in the UK?

-No. It says the opposite in practical editorial terms: PlayFortuna’s official terms list the United Kingdom as prohibited for registration and monetary transactions, so this guide is not a UK sign-up recommendation.
+No. PlayFortuna’s official terms place the United Kingdom in the prohibited-country list for registration and monetary transactions, so this guide is informational, not a UK sign-up recommendation.

 Can a reader rely on a general casino review instead?